 Accessibility and W3C

-In order to ensure that the licensed material is accessible to all users, the vendors will use all reasonable efforts to meet the W3C standards, established by the Web Accessibility Initiative (WAI).
+In order to ensure that the licensed material is accessible to all users, the vendors will use all reasonable efforts to meet the W3C standards, External link. established by the Web Accessibility Initiative (WAI).

 The licensed material shall be available to read with compensatory aids (Braille displays, voice synthesizers, and other such devices) for reading impaired users.